How to Practice with Your Training/Sparring Partner (Part 3)

 And like this, you can play very different types of positions, with different material on the board, with different imbalances.
 I’ve tried this training myself, as have my students, and the results are fantastic!

-While we’re currently recording two big courses about these topics, I’ve shown the basics during our streams and webinars.
-And I recommend you to try the following training.
+We've recorded 2 big courses on each of these topics.
+I’ve shown the basics during our streams and webinars also.
+I recommend you to try the following in training.

 Playing positions like these will help you to learn how to complicate your opponent’s plans, search for practical chances, and ultimately save lost positions.